Entry requirements

 An application needs to include the following documents:

-2. a documentation of the applicant’s English language proficiency,
+2. a documentation of the applicants English language skills,

 Fellowship/Employment package